jendrikseipp/vulture/README.rst

 Features
 --------

-* fast: static code analysis
+* fast: uses static code analysis
 * tested: tests itself and has complete test coverage
 * complements pyflakes and has the same output syntax
 * sorts unused classes and functions by size with ``--sort-by-size``